 Whitman’s 1,498 students come from 42 states and 31 countries.
 Our students are explorers of their world, whether that means digging in – to the rugged beauty of Washington’s landscapes during a pre-Orientation Scramble, for example – or heading out – as in, say, studying health and social policy in South Africa for a year.
 Friendship Families help international students settle in, and the four language houses on campus are home to native speakers of French, German, Spanish and Japanese, who help residents improve language skills and gain first-hand knowledge of cultural customs without ever leaving Walla Walla.
 Every Whitman student has the opportunity to become a global citizen.

 With plenty of opportunities for students to conduct research alongside professors (and present that work at our annual Undergraduate Research Conference), no one gets lost in the intellectual shuffle.
 The Whitman faculty has received honors from the National Science Foundation, the National Institutes of Health, the Fulbright Program, the National Endowment for the Humanities and more, and small class sizes mean students benefit from close teaching.

-In addition to these majors, which lead to a Bachelor of Arts, Whitman partners with other top schools to offer combined 3-2 engineering and computer science programs; 3-2 oceanography and biology or geology; 3-2 forestry and environmental management programs; and a 3-3 law program.
+In addition to these majors, which lead to a Bachelor of Arts, Whitman partners with other top schools to offer combined 3-2 engineering and computer science programs; 3-2 oceanography and biology or geology; 3-2 forestry and environmental management programs.

 Whitman works with various study abroad organizations to offer a wide range of semester- or year-long off-campus study options.
 Students can apply their Whitman need-based aid and merit scholarships toward the fees of any partner program.
 40 percent of students study abroad during their junior year.